Ultimate in Japan: History

-In 2012, the world Ultimate meet was held in Sakai city for the first time in 20 years and 1,392 players took part, with Japan's women's team beating the USA in the final to take the gold.
+In 2012, the world Ultimate meet was held in Sakai city for the first time in 20 years and 1,392 players took part, with Japan's women's team beating the US in the final to take the gold.
 In 2013, IOC dubbed WFDF as a semi-official association and took a step toward becoming an Olympic event.
 Japanese player Tanaka, who is a member of Japanese Ultimate team Buzz Bullets, went to Taiwan and taught Ultimate to many athletes.
 As of 2014 July 20, the number of member nations and areas of WFDF is 57, but this is insufficient to become an Olympic event.

 National Championships

 Although in 2013, four official national Ultimate championships took place, in 2014, two new ones were added.